GourangNagar/Projects/Image Denoising with GUI/README.md

 1. Python must be installed along with latest pip version (Type : "python -m pip install -upgrade pip" in Command prompt to install) in the required System.
 2.Following Libraries must be installed successfully :

- *) matplotlib   (Type : "pip install matplotlib" in Command prompt to install) *) scikit-image (Type : "pip install scikit-image" in Command prompt to install) *) medpy        (Type : "pip install MedPy" in Command prompt to install) *) flask        (Type : "pip install Flask" in Command prompt to install)
+*matplotlib   (Type : "pip install matplotlib" in Command prompt to install).
+*scikit-image (Type : "pip install scikit-image" in Command prompt to install).
+*medpy        (Type : "pip install MedPy" in Command prompt to install).
+*flask        (Type : "pip install Flask" in Command prompt to install).

 **Procedure :